Minuscule representations and Panyushev conjectures: A proof of Panyushev's -polynomial conjecture

 \item[c)] The following posets have at least two rank levels of maximal size: $[2]\times H_4$, $[2]\times [3]\times [3]$; $[2]\times H_5$, $[2]\times J^2([2]\times [3])$; $[2]\times H_6$, $[4]\times H_4$, $[2]\times [3]\times [5]$, $[3]\times J^2([2]\times [3])$, $[2]\times J^3([2]\times [3])$.

 \item[d)] The following posets have a unique rank level of maximal size: $[2]\times [3]\times [4]$, $[3]\times H_4$.
-Moreover, their $\caN$ polynomials are palindromic. \end{itemize} \end{lemma} \begin{proof} Part (a) follows directly from Lemma \ref{lemma-antichain-CnP}, see also item 1 on p.~1201 of \cite{P}.
+Moreover, their $\caN$ polynomials are palindromic. \end{itemize} \end{lemma} \begin{proof} Part (a) follows directly from Lemma \ref{lemma-antichain-CnP}.
+See also item 1 on p.~1201 of \cite{P}.
 Part (b) is item 2 on p.~1201 of \cite{P}.
-With the help of Lemma \ref{lemma-antichain-CnP}, one easily verifies part (c) and the first statement of part (d).
+One easily verifies part (c) and the first statement of part (d).
 For the second statement of (d), we mention that

 \end{proof}

 Now let us investigate the $\caN$-polynomial of $[m]\times K_n$.
 Suppose now we have exactly one ball labeled $i$ for $1\leq i \neq n+1 \leq 2n+1$, and two \emph{distinct} balls labeled $n+1$.
 We want to put them into $m$ boxes arranged from left to right so that there is at most one ball in each box with the only exception that the two balls labeled $n+1$ can be put in the same box, and that the relative order among the labels $1,2, \dots, 2n+1$ under $\leq$ are preserved when we read them off the balls from left to right.
 Let us denote by $A_{n, m}(i)$ the number of filling $i$ balls into the boxes so that the above requirements are met.
 By Lemma \ref{lemma-antichain-CnP}, one sees easily that